skypjack/uvw/README.md

 Please, note that this functions should not be used directly unless users know exactly what they are doing and what are the risks.
-Going raw is dangerous, mainly because the lifetime management of a loop, a handle or a request is completely in charge to the library and working around it could quickly break things.
+Going raw is dangerous, mainly because the lifetime management of a loop, a handle or a request is completely controlled by the library and working around it could quickly break things.

 That being said, _going raw_ is a matter of using the `raw` member functions: